tonesto7/hostile-takeover/README.md

 - latest Codeblocks (but other dev. tools should work)

 ### Building the Hostile Takeover Executable for OpenPandora
-- from codeblocks command line, go to your hostile-takeover folder
+From codeblocks command line, go to your hostile-takeover folder
+- `cd game`
+- `make -f makefile.pandora`
+- run it with `linux_rel/WarfareIncorporated` on your device

+### Building the Hostile Takeover Executable for Linux
+You simply need SDL 1.2 as dependancy
-- cd game
+- `cd game`
-- make -f makefile.pandora
+- `make -f makefile.pandora`
-- run it with linux_rel/WarfareIncorporated on your device
+- run it with `linux_rel/WarfareIncorporated` on your device

 ### Building the Hostile Takeover Data File (not updated/checked on Pandora)
 The Hostile Takeover iOS executable incorporates a data file, **htdata832.pdb**, which includes all the art, audio, and levels for the game.
 A prebuilt version of this data file is already in the source tree so you don't need to build it unless you are modifying assets it contains.